Binary Phase Diagram & Lever Rule Back

 When you start using this tool, there are a few common pitfalls to watch out for.
 First, be mindful of whether the overall composition is given in weight percent (wt%) or atomic percent (at%).
 The simulator input is typically mole fraction (similar to at%), but material specification sheets in practice are often written in wt%.
 For example, the eutectic point of an Al-Si alloy is about 12.6 wt% Si, but it's about 18.6 at% Si.
 Confusing these units will cause you to completely misplace the point on the phase diagram, so be careful.

 Second, remember that the lever rule calculates for "equilibrium conditions".
 In actual casting, the cooling rate is fast, so the composition of the liquid and solid phases does not become uniform as calculated.
 Treat the equilibrium calculation result from the tool as an "ideal limit value."
-The trick is to compare it with the result from the Scheil equation on the non-equilibrium tab to intuitively grasp how much reality deviates.
+The trick is to compare it with the Scheil equation shown as a reference to intuitively grasp how much reality deviates.
 For instance, for an alloy with a partition coefficient k=0.5 at a solid fraction $f_S$ of 0.5, the solid composition $C_S$ returns to $C_0$ under equilibrium.
 However, under non-equilibrium (Scheil equation), it remains significantly lower at $C_S = 0.5 C_0 (1-0.5)^{-0.5} \approx 0.707 C_0$.
 This is the essence of segregation.

 Third, understand the limitations of "binary systems".
 Most practical alloys, like Fe-Cr-Ni, are ternary or more complex.
 The principles you learn with this tool are foundational, but in reality, the presence of a third element can significantly shift liquidus lines and eutectic temperatures.
 It's risky to directly apply binary system calculation results to practical work; think of this strictly as a "training tool for understanding phase equilibrium concepts."